High-frequency devices - Ingressi

 Limit values for diffuse radiation emitted by high-frequency devices

-High-frequency devices include, for example, high-frequency heaters used in plastic welding.
+High-frequency devices include, for example, high-frequency heaters used in plastic welding (for example, tarpaulin presses, rain and rescue suits, storage tanks).
 High-frequency devices are also used in the manufacture of timber products (bending presses, plate presses and machinery for glueing beams and parquet blocks).

 The law specifies a limit value for the strength of electric fields and magnetic fields that emit diffuse radiation, which depends on the duration of daily exposure.
 It is the employer’s obligation to ensure that all high-frequency devices used in the workplace are inspected by specialists and that the volume of diffuse radiation that they emit is measured before the devices are used.